Rambou/okeanos_bot/README.md

 # Automate bot for GRNET's Okeanos
 This is an automated bot using selenium to authenticate your account/accounts to Okeanos GRNET and retrieve some use info.
 The tool takes as input and array with your account/accounts.
 It generate a file with your account/s API Token keys, so you can use them later if you want.
+_**Note**: that this script will currently work for users from university of the aegean.
+If you are from another department it need a little bit of modification.
+(I promise it will be little :D )_

 # How to use
 IN order to use this tool you need to download a selenium driver.
 There are two ways in which you can use this tool.
 You can either run selenium with your browser locally or run it remotely.